tomhillmeyer/capacitimer/README.md

 sudo reboot
 ```

-The system will automatically boot to fullscreen timer display.
-Control it from any device on your network at `http://DEVICE_IP/control.html`

-For detailed instructions, see [QUICK-START.md](QUICK-START.md).

-### Desktop Installation

-Download the latest release for your platform:
-- **macOS**: `Capacitimer-X.X.X-mac-arm64.dmg` (Apple Silicon) or `Capacitimer-X.X.X-mac-x64.dmg` (Intel)
-- **Windows**: `Capacitimer-X.X.X-windows-x64.exe`
-- **Linux Desktop**: `Capacitimer-X.X.X-linux-amd64.deb` or `.tar.gz`

-Get the latest releases at: https://github.com/tomhillmeyer/capacitimer/releases

 ## API (beta)

 Capacitimer provides both a REST API and WebSocket interface for remote control and integration with external systems.
 Control the timer programmatically, integrate with automation tools, or build custom interfaces.

 For complete API documentation including all endpoints, WebSocket events, and integration examples, see [API.md](API.md).

-NOTE: API commands subject to change in future versions
+NOTE: API commands subject to change in future versions.

 ### Quick Start